 Budgeting tools & calculators

-I use these every now and then when I want to know something like how much more I’ll take home when my salary changes, what happens if I am saving more or which ETF is best for my needs.
+For when I want to do some maths.
+Like how much more I’ll take home when my salary changes or what happens when I save more or which ETF is best for my needs.

 Make sure you see my guide on budgeting which these tools all complement.

-It’ll ask you to input income and expenses, irrespective of if they are weekly monthly or yearly.
-Everything cost and expense needs to be put down so that it’ll give you a summary that you are in surplus or deficit.
+Input income and expenses, irrespective of if they are weekly monthly or yearly and it'll work out your end of month surplus or defecit.
 You can download as a spreadsheet to save and reference then at anytime.

 You can work out what that new job or pay increase will actually mean to your back pocket.